samuelogboye/AirBnB_clone/README.md

 * [pycodestyle (version 2.7.*)](https://pypi.org/project/pycodestyle/)
 * [PEP8](https://pep8.org/)

 All the development and testing was runned over an operating system Ubuntu 20.04 LTS using programming language Python 3.8.3.
-The editors used were VIM 8.1.2269, VSCode 1.6.1 and Atom 1.58.0 .
+The editors used were GNU Emacs 26.3 VIM 8.1.2269, and VSCode 1.6.1.
 Control version using Git 2.25.1.

 ## 0x03 Installation